Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Introduction

-\paragraph{Outline.} \Cref{sec:notation} defines the small-ball modes used in this paper and states some essential results, including the strong--weak dichotomy (\Cref{lem:all_weak_or_strong}) which appears to be new to the literature.
-This section also recalls the properties of Gaussian measures used in the paper.
+\Cref{sec:notation} defines the small-ball modes used in this paper in the general setting of a metric space and states some essential results, including the strong--weak dichotomy (\Cref{lem:all_weak_or_strong}) which appears to be new to the literature.
+This section also recalls properties of Gaussian measures used throughout the article and briefly outlines the motivating application of Bayesian inverse problems.

-\Cref{sec:small-ball_Gaussian_Banach} states the main estimate (\Cref{prop:CM_bound}), which can be viewed as an analogue of the explicit Anderson inequality of \citet[Lemma~3.6]{DashtiLawStuartVoss2013}.
-This is then used to establish the $M$-property for Gaussian priors on a Banach space (\Cref{cor:Gaussian_measure_M-prop}), which was until now known rigorously only for special cases such as Hilbert and $\ell^{p}$ spaces.
+\Cref{sec:small-ball_Gaussian_Banach} states the main estimate (\Cref{prop:CM_bound}) needed to prove \Cref{thm:main}, which can be viewed as an analogue of the explicit Anderson inequality of \citet[Lemma~3.6]{DashtiLawStuartVoss2013}.
+This is then used to establish the $M$-property for Gaussian measures on a separable Banach space (\Cref{cor:Gaussian_measure_M-prop}), which was until now known rigorously only for special cases such as separable Hilbert spaces and $\ell^{p}$ spaces equipped with diagonal Gaussian measures.

-\Cref{sec:map_estimators} uses the tools developed in the previous section to study MAP estimators for Bayesian posteriors as in \eqref{eq:Bayesian_posterior}.
+\Cref{sec:map_estimators} uses the tools developed in the previous section to study MAP estimators for Bayesian posteriors of the form \eqref{eq:Bayesian_posterior}.
 First, it states a short proof for the existence of weak modes using the $M$-property.
-Then, the bound in \Cref{prop:CM_bound} is used to show that any \defterm{asymptotic maximising family} (\Cref{def:AMF}) for the posterior has a limit point (\Cref{lem:AMF_has_limit_point}); it is already known that such a point must be a strong mode (\Cref{lem:AMF_limit_point_is_strong}), completing the proof of \Cref{thm:main}.
+Then, the bound in \cref{prop:CM_bound} is used to show that any \defterm{asymptotic maximising family} (\Cref{def:AMF}) for the posterior has a limit point (\Cref{lem:AMF_has_limit_point}). \Cref{lem:AMF_limit_point_is_strong} shows that such a point must be a strong mode, extending a previous proof of \citet{KlebanovWacker2022} to the Banach case, and this completes the proof of \cref{thm:main}.